CiscoDevNet/terraform-provider-aci/website/docs/r/contract_subject.html.markdown

 - `relation_vz_rs_sdwan_pol` - (Optional) Relation to class extdevSDWanSlaPol.
 Cardinality - N_TO_ONE.
 Type - String.
 - `relation_vz_rs_subj_filt_att` - (Optional) Relation to class vzFilter.
 Cardinality - N_TO_M.
 Type - Set of String.

-- `apply_both_directions` - (Optional) .
+- `apply_both_directions` - (Optional) Defines if a contract subject allows traffic matching the defined filters for both consumer-to-provider and provider-to-consumer together or if each direction can be defined separately.
 By default set to "yes".
+  - When set to "yes", the filters defined in the subject are applied for both directions.
+  - When set to "no", the filters for each direction (consumer-to-provider and provider-to-consumer) are defined independently.
 - ` consumer_to_provider` - (Optional) Filter Chain For Consumer to Provider.
 Class vzInTerm.
-    - `prio` - (Optional) The priority level of a sub application running behind an endpoint group, such as an Exchange server.
+    - `prio` - (Optional) The priority level to assign to traffic matching the consumer to provider flows.
-    - `target_dscp` - (Optional) The target differentiated services code point (DSCP) of the path attached to the layer 3 outside profile.
+    - `target_dscp` - (Optional) The target DSCP to assign to traffic matching the consumer to provider flows.
 	- `relation_vz_rs_in_term_graph_att` - (Optional) Relation to class L4-L7 Service Graph (vnsAbsGraph).
 - `provider_to_consumer` - (Optional) Filter Chain For Provider to Consumer.
 Class vzOutTerm
-    - `prio` - (Optional) The priority level of a sub application running behind an endpoint group, such as an Exchange server.
+    - `prio` - (Optional) The priority level to assign to traffic matching the provider to consumer flows.
-    - `target_dscp` - (Optional) The target differentiated services code point (DSCP) of the path attached to the layer 3 outside profile.
+    - `target_dscp` - (Optional) The target DSCP to assign to traffic matching the provider to consumer flows.
 	- `relation_vz_rs_out_term_graph_att` - (Optional) Relation to class L4-L7 Service Graph (vnsAbsGraph).